Admin-SR40/Hardcore-Survival-Reborn/README.md

 5. All done!
 Good job!

 ## Good to know
-- You can run other datapacks at the same time, but I'm **not** recommend to do so!
+- You can run other datapacks at the same time, but I'm **not** recommend to do so.
-- If you accidently broke something, just reload by using `/reload`, it should be fine!
+- If you accidently broke something, just reload by using `/reload`, it should be fine.
-- Without my permission, you **cannot** distribute the datapack!
+- You **cannot** distribute the datapack without my permission.
-- Modify the datapack for yourself is okay, but you **can't** claim that you made the pack!
+- Modify the datapack for yourself is okay, but you **can't** claim that you made the pack.

 ## Bug report
 If you find any bugs, please: